-On average each man, woman and child eats four pounds of asparagus during that time, and as there must be those who don’t like the 'Royal Vegetable', Koenigsgemuese, this must also mean there will be some who are eating very little else.
+On average every man, woman and child eats four pounds of asparagus during that time but, as there must be those who don’t like the "Royal Vegetable", "Das königliche Gemüse", this must also mean there will be some who are eating very little else.

-Originally from Asia Minor, around two thousand years ago green asparagus spread to countries surrounding the Mediterranean Sea, becaming a delicacy.
-At the time 'asparagus' was used by the Greeks to describe most stalk type vegetables but eventually just this one, which the Romans transported together with many other plant species when crossing the Alps to conquer northern Europe’s 'uncivilized' tribes.
+Originally from Asia Minor, green asparagus spread to countries surrounding the Mediterranean Sea around two thousand years ago; becoming a delicacy.
+At the time "asparagus" was used by the Greeks to describe most stalk type vegetables, but eventually just this one, and the Romans transported it together with many other plant species when crossing the Alps to conquer northern Europe’s "uncivilized" tribes.

-Asparagus fell out of favor after 300 AD, reappearing in the 11th century in Germany's monastery gardens and prepared by monks for use as a herbal medicine.
+Asparagus fell out of favor after 300 AD, re-appearing in the 11th century in Germany's monastery gardens and prepared by monks for use as herbal medicines.

-It was not until the reign of Louis XIV the French Sun King, whose hot houses in the 17th century were filled with asparagus for his year round enjoyment, that asparagus regained popularity in Europe as a luxury vegetable reserved for the tables of nobles and the various royal courts.
+It was not until the reign of Louis XIV the French Sun King, whose hot houses in the 17th century were filled with asparagus for his year round enjoyment, that asparagus regained popularity in Europe.
+A luxury vegetable reserved for the tables of nobles and the various royal courts.

-By the 16th century Germany 'Spargel' began to be cultivated around Stuttgart, where it gained its nickname, 'The Royal Vegetable', because, as in France, it was only available to the nobility.
+In 16th century Germany Spargel cultivation began around Stuttgart, where it gained its nickname, "The Royal Vegetable", because, as in France, it was only available to the nobility.

-Germany’s love affair with asparagus had begun and by the middle of the 19th century was popular with all levels of society.
-Now 'Spargelzeit' is a huge event throughout the country and hard to escape.
+The country's love affair with asparagus had begun and by the middle of the 19th century was popular with all levels of society.
+"Spargelzeit" is now a huge event throughout the country, and hard to escape.

-Market vendors provide free access to 'Asparagus Shelling Machines' where customers buy their asparagus and then politely line up to await their turn.
-Saves a lot of time battling with the usual kitchen asparagus peeler which invariably has a mind of its own.
+Market vendors provide free access to "Asparagus Shelling Machines" where customers first buy their asparagus, then politely line up to await their turn.
+Saves battling with the usual kitchen asparagus peeler that invariably has a mind of its own.

 Some of them more than a little bizarre.
 Asparagus ice cream?

-A 15th century tower in Schrobenhausen upper Bavaria houses the European Asparagus Museum, where, along with an iconic Andy Warhol painting of an asparagus, there are exhibits on everything from horticulture and history to recipes and medical science.
+A 15th century tower in Schrobenhausen Upper Bavaria houses the European Asparagus Museum, where, along with an iconic Andy Warhol painting of an asparagus, everything from horticulture and history to recipes and medical science is on exhibit.

-As it reaches for light the leaf buds of asparagus spears lengthen underground, and a tip exposed to the sun turns light purple so harvesting begins at dawn.
-Spears are harvested individually by hand as the mounds begin to crack but before the shoots break through the earth.
+As it reaches for light asparagus spear leaf buds lengthen underground, and as a tip exposed to the sun turns light purple harvesting begins at dawn.
+Spears are harvested by hand as the mounds begin to crack but before its shoots break through the earth.

 Harvesting asparagus involves digging down to cut the spear under the earth, and must be done by hand with a special knife as machines would break the stalks.
-These days it is mainly skilled migrant workers who cut out an average of 100 spears an hour, and as asparagus grows quickly they often work through the afternoon to bring in a second harvest.
+These days it is usually skilled migrant workers who cut out the average of 100 spears an hour, and as asparagus grows quickly they often work through the afternoon to bring in a second harvest.

-Once it begins producing an asparagus field can last twenty years, but it takes two to three years for the first crops to appear on newly cultivated beds, which need constant care and then each stalk must be harvested individually.
+An asparagus field can last twenty years after it begins to produce, but it will take two to three years before those first crops to appear on newly cultivated beds, and they need constant care.
+Then each stalk has to be harvested individually.

-Labor intensive, so asparagus begins the season by being very expensive and as the weeks pass, although the price drops, it never becomes inexpensive.
+So it is labor intensive.
+Asparagus begins the season by being very expensive and as the weeks pass, although the price does drop, it never becomes "inexpensive".

-Nevertheless for Germany’s many asparagus lovers Spargelzeit is a high point of Spring.
-The highly anticipated and delicious seasonal delicacy which disappears as quickly as it arrives, both from the dish and the field.
+Nevertheless for Germany’s many asparagus lovers "Spargelzeit" is the high point of Spring, perhaps even the culinary year.
+A highly anticipated and delicious seasonal delicacy that disappears as quickly as it arrives, both from the dish and the field.

 Asparagus with Hollandaise Sauce (www.altdeutsche.de) - Asparagus Monument in Schwetzingen by Xocolatl, courtesy de.Wikipedia - Digging up white asparagus at Hof Hawighorst in Lower Saxony, one of the areas with most asparagus growers.